IvanIsak2000/password_generation/README.md

 COMPILATION
 ---
 If you want to use the program with a .exe extension, copy the code, open any text editor, save it under password_generation.py.
 Then open a command prompt and type in the directory where you saved the program.
-Then type **pip3 install pyinstaller** to install the library, once the installation is complete you can start compiling.To do this write **pyinstaller --onefile password_generation.py**
+Then type **pip install pyinstaller** to install the library, once the installation is complete you can start compiling.To do this write **pyinstaller --onefile password_generation.py**
 The result is usually saved in **dict** folder: this will be our .exe file 🐍
 >![image](https://user-images.githubusercontent.com/79650307/211572138-c7c60d1e-bab2-4c5e-9a89-ca350c232012.png)
 >![image](https://user-images.githubusercontent.com/79650307/211572373-cf60a7e7-bcf5-4dc2-a4d5-27f0430c9187.png)
+>More about the pyinstaller library: https://pypi.org/project/pyinstaller/